2021 Rock Hill shooting: Adams' motive

 The York County Sheriff's Office stated after the shooting that they could not determine any motive.
 Adams had had no prior criminal record.
 The New York Times wrote that it was difficult to find a motive in cases where the perpetrator was dead and had not written a suicide note.
 Adams was not one of Robert Lesslie's patients, but his father had been, many years ago.

+During tackles in American football, players often experience head collisions.
+These can cause head trauma, in spite of the protection given by helmets.

 Adams' family suggested that his football career may have caused brain damage that played a role in the shooting.
 His father insisted that he was a "good kid" and that the sport "messed him up."
 The York County Coroner's Office and researchers at Boston University conducted a study of Adams' brain.
 An autopsy revealed that Adams suffered from a stage II case of the brain disease chronic traumatic encephalopathy (CTE).
 "Unusually severe" damage was found in his frontal lobes.

 CTE is caused by repeated injuries to the head and can only be diagnosed after death.
 It causes cognitive decline, and when there is damage on the frontal lobes, it can lead to aggression, impulsive behaviors, a lack of self-control and a lowering of the threshold it takes for someone to commit a homicidal act.
 Playing with the Raiders in December 2012, Adams had suffered at least two concussions.